What I've Learned From Teaching Children Piano

 Dedicated to All The Little Fingers That Have Played Upon My Piano

-I recently celebrated my 40th year as a piano teacher...and I'm still going.
+I recently celebrated my 45th year as a piano teacher...and I'm still going.
 Teaching is my passion.
-I adore all my students.
+I care about each of my students.
+I take my job seriously.
+A child's introduction to music cast a major influence on them for the rest of their lives.
 Whether they are beginners or masters of the pianoforte, each one finds their way to my heart.

-The little children are very special.
-They come to me with such beautiful innocence and trust.
+Children are very special.
+They come to me with a beautiful innocence and trust.
 To think that these little minds and hands will be molded by me is humbling.
 Their level of self-esteem must grow with each lesson.
 I make sure it does.
-The guidance that I provide for them is filled with praise.
+The guidance that I provide for them is filled with praise for each effort.
 Criticism is not part of my teaching plan.
 Instead, I creatively guide each one to correction, gently and patiently.

 My poem is a dedication and appreciation for all the years of pure joy that has come my way through teaching piano.